stevenpstar/arcadian-code-test/README.md

 The "MOVIES" navigation menu will take you to a listing of (currently 6 max) movies, pulled from our database.

+##Movie Listings

 ![Screenshot2](https://github.com/stevenpstar/arcadian-code-test/blob/master/images/screenshot2.png?raw=true "Screenshot 2" )

+Pressing the details button will send you to the single-page view of the movie.

+##Single Page View

 ![Screenshot3](https://github.com/stevenpstar/arcadian-code-test/blob/master/images/screenshot3.png?raw=true "Screenshot 3" )

+The Trailer button will bring up an overlay with an embedded YouTube video, the "Read More" button will link to the related imdb page.